American entrepreneur competing in the healthy tea market in China: China Paradigm transcript #27 with Martin Papp from Papp’s tea

-What is the size of your tea business in China?
+What is the size of Papp’s Tea?

-When did you break even?
+When did Papp’s Tea break even?

-Although there are hundreds and thousands of tea producers in China, you can still find a small niche in the market for tea in China across 2 or 3 cities which consists of a few million potential customers.
+Although there are hundreds of thousands of tea producers in China, you can still find a small niche in the healthy tea market in China across 2 or 3 cities which consists of a few million potential customers.
 We found our niche and our niche is creating high-end Western concept teas.
 We introduce tea trends such as kombucha, turmeric or chai tea or yerba maté that have taken off in the west and a lot of Chinese tea producers are slow to jump on these trends.
-Most Chinese companies involved in the market for tea in China have chosen to target a high-end, older demographic.
+Most Chinese companies involved in the healthy tea market in China have chosen to target a high-end, older demographic.

 Can you describe the products you sell in China?